 Manhattan Beach – Have you ever visited?
 Join me in this post where I share the life of a Manhattan Beach local.

 Manhattan Beach is located about 15 minutes from LAX airport and 35 minutes from Downtown LA.
-One of the many reasons it’s an interesting place is its small town feel within the large area of Los Angeles.
+One of the many reasons it’s an interesting place is its small-town feel within the large area of Los Angeles.

-Many high profile individuals in the sports and entertainment industry live here due to its 2 miles of oceanfront, top performing school district, and short commute to Los Angeles.
+Many high profile individuals in the sports and entertainment industry live here due to its 2 miles of oceanfront, top performing school district, and the short commute to Los Angeles.
 Our downtown area is filled with some of the best restaurants in Los Angeles.
 Add to this, the nearly perfect weather throughout most of the year, and we have pretty much – paradise!

 Per Wikipedia, GQ Magazine named Manhattan Beach one of the nation’s six best beaches in their July 2014 issue.
 CNN Money named Manhattan Beach #1 as the “2011 Best Places For the Rich and Single”, while The Travel Channel named Manhattan Beach the 9th sexiest beach on earth for its 2008 “21 Sexiest Beaches” show.

 Manhattan Beach Local Life

 I’ve lived here for 16 years, since moving from New York City in 2002.
 My husband lived here during his residency in the 90s and was intent on coming back (when I met him in New York).

 Over time and through building a family, I feel like I know so many people in town.
 In many ways, I can relive my childhood through my kids’ eyes.
 We are growing up again as adults, together, through our kids.
 And many of us will be growing old together too.
 It’s a special town that most who live here do not take for granted.

 One of the town’s annual traditions is the weekend of the Hometown Fair which occurs the first Saturday and Sunday of October.